 Speaking of ingesting, I don’t know enough about this to suggest it or not.
 I know that ingesting essential oils for people can be extremely beneficial but I don’t feel comfortable suggesting this for a dog.
 I would suggest reaching out to a holistic vet that has experience with essential oils and as always, reach out to your vet if you notice any signs of muscle tremors, weakness, difficulty walking, excessive salivation, or vomiting.

 Love your pets!
 They love you so much!!

-Pictured below is Lewis the Boxer, Lilly the Toy Manchester Terrier, River the Jack Russell and Charlie the Chihuahua.
+Pictured below are Lewis the Boxer, Lilly the Toy Manchester Terrier, River the Jack Russell, and Charlie the Chihuahua.
 All of these dogs chose us one way or another and we are so thankful!!

 Interested in Health Coaching or FDN?
 Functional Diagnostic Nutrition® and the DRESS for Health Success® Program are proven methods that have helped thousands of people!
 To learn more, book a complimentary call.